-- Shortening your lanyard.
+- shortening the lanyard,

-- Raising your anchor point.
+- raising the anchor point, or

-- Moving the anchor point further from the edge (use caution as this may introduce swing fall).
+- locating the anchor point further from the edge.

 Limiting the Vertical Distance of a Fall

 - Select the shortest length lanyard that will still permit unimpeded performance of the worker's duties, and - Securing the lanyard to an anchor no lower than the worker's shoulder height.